RolfBremer/in-dexter/sample-usage.typ

 // This marks the start of the range for the Entry-Key "Entries"
 #index(indexType: indexTypes.Start)[Entries]

-// This marks the start of the range for the Entry-Key "Entriy-Marker"
+// This marks the start of the range for the Entry-Key "Entry-Marker"
 #index(indexType: indexTypes.Start)[Entry-Marker]

 We have marked several words to be included in an index page.
 The markup for the entry